sbonab/ROS/ugv_pid/README.md

 # Controlling an FMU of a UGV in ROS2 with PID Controllers
 In this project, I run an FMU of a unmanned ground vehicle in ROS2.
 The UGV has a chassis model, tires, and an DC permanent magnet motor on either side.
 The motors are controlled by PID controllers.
+The implementation of the controllers as well as the  set command generator is in C++.

 ![alt text][image1]